OfirTheOne/Inject-env-variables-ionic-heroku/README.md

     }

 here we defining an alias named `@environment` to the path "environments/environment.prod" relative to "./src". <br>
-now the line `import * as env from '@environment'` will improdt what exported from ./src/environments/environment.prod. <br>
+now the line `import * as env from '@environment'` will improd what exported from ./src/environments/environment.prod. <br>
 that is the value that we'll change on each environment.<br>
 <br>